philippgille/hello-netcoreapp/README.md

 #### Simplify execution

-The app is portable, so you can move the directory wherever you want on your system, for example `C:\Users\Philipp\MyPortableApps\hello-netcoreapp` on Windows, or `/home/users/philipp/myPortableApps/hello-netcoreapp` on Linux.
-Then you should add the executable file to your PATH, or create a link to the executable in `/usr/bin` (on Linux), or create an alias in your `.bash_rc` (on Linux), so you don't have to enter the full path of the executable when you want to run the app.
+The app is portable, so you can move the directory wherever you want on your system, for example `$env:USERPROFILE\MyPortableApps\hello-netcoreapp` on Windows, or `$HOME/myPortableApps/hello-netcoreapp` on Linux.
+Then you should do one of the following, so you don't have to enter the full path of the executable when you want to run the app:

+- On Windows: Create an alias for the app for PowerShell:
+    1. Edit the file returned by `$PROFILE.CurrentUserAllHosts`
+    1. Add: `Set-Alias hello-netcoreapp $env:USERPROFILE\MyPortableApps\hello-netcoreapp\hello-netcoreapp.exe`
+    1. Source your Profile so that the alias becomes available immediately: `. $PROFILE.CurrentUserAllHosts`
+- On Linux:
+    - Either create an alias for the app for Bash:
+        1. Edit `~/.bashrc`
+        1. Add: `alias hello-netcoreapp='$HOME/myPortableApps/hello-netcoreapp/hello-netcoreapp'`
+        1. Source your bashrc so that the alias becomes available immediately: `source ~/.bashrc`
+    - Or create a link in a directory that's already in the PATH: `ln -s $HOME/myPortableApps/hello-netcoreapp/hello-netcoreapp /usr/local/bin/hello-netcoreapp`

-Then you can run the following command on any system (even Windows) and from any directory: `hello-netcoreapp`
+Now you can run the following command on any system (even Windows) and from any directory: `hello-netcoreapp`

+Note: You shouldn't add the directory to the PATH, because the directory contains many files and you don't want tab auto-completion for files like `hello-netcoreapp.deps.json`.

 ### Docker container

+After building the image, it's available in the local image cache.

 Run: `docker run --rm my/hello-netcoreapp`